nibhathkumarasinghe/Kubernetes-KB/K8SCoreConcepts/K8sCoreConcepts.md

 **Docker vs ContainerD**

-ContainerD is a container runtime engine like rkt
+ContainerD is a container runtime engine like rkt.

 Docker and Kubernetes was initially tightly coupled together.
 With Kubernetes introduced ***container runtime interfaces(CRI)***, any